Logo Complet fond clair couleur

 Sustainable Space Logistics

-Space logistics is under a paradigm change.
-Missions are more complex with more nodes and services in orbit.
-Great risks are posed by space debris meaning new missions and vehicles must be sustainable.
+Space logistics is under a paradigm change, with launch cadence increasing.
+Greater risks are posed by space debris, and new regulations are applied on environmental impacts, meaning new space missions and vehicles must be sustainable over the entire life cycle.

 READ MORE